 Rogen: Oh, you know just “more in the tune of the song.”

-How does it feel knowing you will share song credit with musicians such as Beyoncé and Donald Glover?
+How does it feel knowing you will share song credit with musicians like Beyoncé and Donald Glover?

 Eichner: It’s about time.
 This is the culmination for them of so many years of hard work trying to get to our level.
 It’s really gratifying that we’ve been able to give them this opportunity.